top of page

 Tasman Bay Guardians

-I love the mountains, rivers, oceans, and wild places.
-With a BSc in Environmental Science and Botany and a Diploma in Environmental Management, I’ve spent years pursuing my environmental passions.
-After being involved in long-term water quality monitoring in wetlands, I’m now working with MTS & Tasman Bay Guardians to make real change in our waterways.
-I believe the health of our waterways is crucial to our wellbeing as a people.
+Monique loves the mountains, rivers, oceans, and wild places.
+She holds a B.Sc. in Environmental Science and Botany and a Diploma in Environmental Management.
+She has spent years pursuing her environmental passions, including long-term water quality monitoring in wetlands environments.
+She nows works with Mountains to Sea Conservation Trust and Tasman Bay Guardians to make real change in our waterways.
+She believes the health of our waterways is crucial to our wellbeing as a people.

 Based in Nelson